 The stunning natural landscapes just outside the city, welcoming all those who would like to experience a more relaxed holiday, paired with a vibrant nightlife, are just some of the reasons why Heraklion has turned into the ultimate Greek destination for tourists with varied interests.

 Must-See Beaches in the Heraklion area

-Amnisos Beach, located 8 km east of the city, is one that offers not only swimming and sunbathing galore.
-It was also the site of a great Minoan mansion which had a renowned mural of lilies that is now exhibited in the Archaeological Museum of Heraklion.
+Amnisos Beach, located 8 km east of the city, is one that offers not only swimming and sunbathing galore, it was also the site of a great Minoan mansion which had a renowned mural of lilies (now exhibited in the Archaeological Museum of Heraklion).
 The beach has all the necessary facilities and there are a range of nearby seafood restaurants featuring the catches of the day.

 Hani Kokkini Beach, located 12 km east of the city, boasts a range of water sport activities with multiple beach bars and restaurants nearby.

 Ammoudara Beach, located just five kilometers west of Heraklion, is one of the longest beaches in the area.
 There are well-organized tourism amenities there, as well.
 Due to its near-constant winds, it is considered an ideal location for wind surfing and kite surfing.

 Linoperamata Beach, located eight kilometers west of the capital, is another area that would please any traveler, with an assortment of hotels, restaurants and cafes nearby.

 Palaiokastron Beach is a well protected pocket beach located ten kilometers (six miles) west of Heraklion.
 The area owes its name to the old Venetian fortress which looms above it.

 Agia Pelagia Beach, which is situated just west of the city of Heraklion, is renowned for its pristine beaches with crystal clear water.
 There are any number of cafes, beach bars and traditional tavernas in the area from which to choose.